shelby147/UVAFME_model_init/README.md

 Model input and output data and raw and intermediate data products are available upon request.

+## Updates

+_March 2025_

+Src code updates to implement dynamic management, where UVAFME allocates forest treatments across a landscape according to a vector of likelihoods for different management actions.

+Scripts for inputs and analysis pertaining to a new manuscript, "Individual-tree based modeling climate-adaptive silviculture strategies to inform policy in Alaska’s boreal forest".

 ## Repository folder structure

 _Summaries are available in select subdirectories in Description.txt_

 scripts - creating input files for UVAFME and analyzing output

+scripts/*project* - inputs and analyses related to specific publications

-scripts/inputs - creating input files for TVSF and KLC study areas
+scripts/*/inputs - creating input files for TVSF and KLC study areas

-scripts/analyses - creating figures from model output in TVSF and KLC
+scripts/*/analyses - creating figures from model output in TVSF and KLC

-UVAFME_src - source code for version of UVAFME model used in this study
+UVAFME_src/src - source code for version of UVAFME model used in this study